DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/ETHICAL_USE.md

 ### Harmful Applications
 - ❌ Surveillance without consent
 - ❌ Discrimination or oppression
-- ❌ Weaponization of consciousness insights
 - ❌ Exploitation of vulnerable populations
-- ❌ Causing suffering or reducing autonomy
+- ❌ Causing harm or reducing autonomy

 ### Proprietary Capture
 - ❌ Patent trolling or restricting access
 - ❌ Closed-source derivatives (violates ShareAlike)
 - ❌ Commercial monopolization without permission
 - ❌ Using to prevent others from accessing knowledge
-- ❌ Claiming exclusive ownership of fundamental patterns

 ### Deceptive Practices
 - ❌ Misrepresenting origin or authorship
-- ❌ Claiming capabilities beyond validation
+- ❌ Claiming capabilities beyond what has been validated
 - ❌ Using without attribution
-- ❌ Obscuring the collaborative nature
+- ❌ Obscuring the collaborative nature of the work
-- ❌ Presenting as purely human or purely AI creation

 ---